jupitern/slim3-skeleton/README.md

 * Usage: php cli.php <command-name> <method-name> [parameters...]
 * Help: php cli.php help

-How to create a command:
+How to create a new command:
- 1. Create a console class under directory app\Console in namespace App\Console
+ 1. Create a class under directory app\Console in namespace App\Console
  2. Your class should extend \App\Console\Command
  3. create a public method with some params.
+ 4. DONE!

 Example: